Get helpful answers

 Focused Education for Employers and Community Groups: Based on requests from employers and community groups, educational sessions can be tailor-made to meet corresponding needs.
 Fees are dependent on the length of the presentation and other factors.
 For more information, call our office at (403) 342-2266 or e-mail us at email@example.com.
 More Information

 Working with the Centre for Suicide Prevention (CSP), CMHA Central Alberta Region educates people with the information, knowledge and skills necessary to respond to people at risk of suicide.
-CMHA and CSP teach prevention because prevention is the only solution to suicide.
-Workshops include: ASIST, the two day Applied Suicide Intervention Skills training workshop; and three half day workshops: ASIST Tune Up, Tattered Teddies, and Straight Talk.
-More Information
+CMHA and CSP teach prevention, because prevention is the only solution to suicide.
+Workshops include: ASIST, the two day Applied Suicide Intervention Skills training workshop and two half day workshops: ASIST Tune Up and Straight Talk.

 The Systems Navigator provides support to individuals and families with multiple barriers to navigate the complex systems and processes needed to access various government and community services.
 This support works to address inequities and enhance the individual’s well-being.
 The support is generally brief in nature and is focused on navigation and advocacy to get people connected to the services and supports they need in order to get or maintain income and housing.
 More Information

 Crisis counselling provides support to those individuals having an immediate mental health crisis.This service is a collaborative process designed to assist individuals in assessing need and risk, feeling a sense of empowerment by drawing on internal strengths, and identifying opportunities for additional support.
 More Information